fleetdm/fleet/.github/ISSUE_TEMPLATE/sub-task.md

 ---
 name: 🧩 Sub-task
-about: "Specify an sub-task.
+about: "Specify a sub-task.
 (Avoid comments.
 Use only as prescribed.)"
 title: ''
 labels: '~sub-task'
 assignees: ''